 How long do the children's paints last once mixed?

 Good question!
 The Children’s Earth paints are best used fresh.
 We recommend that you mix only as much as you need for one painting session.
 The paints stay good at room temperature for several weeks if kept in a sealed container (although they will stay good longer if refrigerated).

 Why mix your own paint when you can buy pre-made containers of paint?

 We believe that the extra step of mixing the powdered paint is well worth the peace of mind of knowing you are using the safest and most sustainable paint on the market.
 Our children's paint has only 4 ingredients, and the powdered pigments in the oil paint kits contain only one ingredient.
 Most pre-made paints on the market contain a variety of chemical stabilizers, petrochemicals, fillers, and preservatives.
 That's the "fast food" approach that the mainstream paint industry believes that consumers demand.

 What is the difference between the Children’s Earth Paint Kit and the Earth Oil Paint Kit?

 The Children’s Earth Paint Kit is water soluble, meaning you mix the powdered paint with water, and it cleans up with water.
 It is intended for children of all ages and adults who enjoy craft projects.

-The Earth Oil Paint Kit is for oil painters.
+The Earth Oil Paint Kit and Complete Eco-friendly Oil Paint Kit are for oil painters.
 Visual artists and professional artists mix these pure, powdered earth pigments with oil to create essentially the same oil paint that Rembrandt used before tubes of paint were invented.

 Where do you find the ultramarine blue and ultramarine purple pigment?